itsmag11/Awesome-Fair-Generative-AI/README.md

 <a name="2.2."></a>
 ### 2.2.
 Measuring Fairness in Text-to-Image Generation

-The general approach to measure fairness of a text-to-image model:
+The general approach to measure fairness of a text-to-image model involve:
 1. Generate a number of images using neutral text prompts;
 2. Use [CLIP classifier](https://github.com/openai/CLIP) or pre-trained sensitive attribute classifiers (listed in [Sec.1](#1.)) to classify sesitive attributes of the generated images;
 3. Use **statistical measures** to calculate fairness.